1998 FIFA World Cup final: Subsequent tournaments

 France followed up their victory by qualifying for and winning UEFA Euro 2000 held in the Netherlands and Belgium.
 This made them just the second country to be world and European champions simultaneously after West Germany won Euro 1972 and then the 1974 World Cup as hosts.
-Only Spain has since duplicated the feat after winning Euro 2008, the 2010 World Cup and Euro 2012.
+Spain has since duplicated the feat twice after winning Euro 2008, the 2010 World Cup and Euro 2012, and Euro 2024 and the 2026 World Cup.

 Brazil took the Copa América title in 1999 and then won the next World Cup in Japan and South Korea in 2002 for their record fifth World Cup win as Ronaldo scored both goals in the final against Germany in Yokohama.
 France were eliminated in the group stage at the 2002 tournament, becoming the first World Cup holders to be eliminated without reaching the knockout stage since Brazil in 1966.

-The two countries' next World Cup meeting was in a quarterfinal in Stuttgart of the subsequent tournament in 2006, where a goal from Henry off a Zidane free kick was the match's only goal.
+The two countries' next World Cup meeting was in a quarter-final in Stuttgart of the subsequent tournament in 2006, where a goal from Henry off a Zidane free kick was the match's only goal.
 France went on to return to the final, where they lost to Italy on penalties.
 They were eliminated at the group stage again in 2010 before winning their second World Cup in 2018 with Deschamps as coach.